-- 'There is no statutory compulsion on the part of governments to take action in this area, and an inability on the part of courts to monitor government action in the absence of clear legal objectives, standards and provisions; - Individuals and communities in need of protection are exposed to arbitrary and discretionary selection and decision-making; change of rules, particularly in times of crises when vulnerable are at greater risk and need is most felt for assistance. - There is less incentive and pressure, to effectively implement assistance to vulnerable groups in need of protection, as prioritized nationally by broad national social dialogue.'
+- There is no statutory compulsion on the part of governments to take action in this area, and there is an inability on the part of courts to monitor government action in the absence of clear legal objectives, standards and provisions. - Individuals and communities in need of protection are exposed to arbitrary and discretionary selection, decision-making, and change of rules, particularly in times of crises when vulnerable people are at greater risk and the need for assistance is most felt.
+This affects women and persons with disability disproportionately since they are at a greater risk of exclusion from contributory social security benefits and rely particularly on small-scale and targeted social assistance schemes. - There is less incentive and pressure, to effectively implement assistance to vulnerable groups in need of protection, as prioritized nationally by broad national social dialogue.